Inscription Standard

 Advantage: Requires only one transaction and implementation is simple.

-Disadvantage: It is more expensive because the data is not written in the section.
+Disadvantage: It is more expensive because the data is not written in the witness section.

 Enabled by the Taproot fork on the Bitcoin network, this approach stores data in the witness storage instead of the UTXO chain-state database, making it significantly cheaper than using OP_RETURN